oualidobbad/CPP02/README.md

     # CPP02

-## Description
-C++ module implementing a fixed-point number class with operators.
+    C++ Module 02: fixed-point class implementation with operator overloading.

-## Features
+    ## Topics
+    - Orthodox Canonical Form, copy/assign.
-- Operator overloading and comparisons for fixed numbers.
+    - Operator overloads for arithmetic/comparisons on fixed numbers.

-## Technologies Used
-- C++98, Makefile.

-## Installation
+    ## Build & Run
-- Run `make` in the module directory.
+    - `make` in the module directory; run the sample main to see conversions and math.

-## Usage
-- Execute the built binary to see arithmetic demos.

-## Example
-- Add and compare two fixed-point values in the sample main.

     ## Author
-- Oualid Obbad (@oualidobbad)
+    Oualid Obbad (@oualidobbad)